How to Switch Baby Formula

 Parent’s Choice Gentle (Walmart)

-Parent’s Choice Tender (Walmart)
+Parent’s Choice Sensitivity (Walmart)

 Tippy Toes Gentle (Giant Eagle, Weis Markets)